OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 Each :class:`.ProtocolUnit` carries out the following steps:

 1. Parameterize the system using `OpenMMForceFields <https://github.com/openmm/openmmforcefields>`_ and `Open Force Field <https://github.com/openforcefield/openff-forcefields>`_.
-2. Create an alchemical system (hybrid topology)
+2. Create an alchemical system (hybrid topology).
-3. Minimize the alchemical system
+3. Minimize the alchemical system.
 4. Equilibrate and production simulate the alchemical system using the chosen multistate sampling method (under NPT conditions if solvent is present).
-5. Analyze results for the transformation (for a single leg in the thermodynamic cycle)
+5. Analyze results for the transformation (for a single leg in the thermodynamic cycle).

 Note: three different types of multistate sampling (i.e. replica swapping between lambda states) methods can be chosen; HREX, SAMS, and independent (no lambda swaps attempted).
 By default the HREX approach is selected, this can be altered using ``simulation_settings.sampler_method`` (default: ``repex``).